slyfox1186/ffmpeg-build-script/AUDIT.md

 Real PTY output was captured and its SGR attributes rendered for visual review at 1200 pixels (`/tmp/ffmpeg-color-preview.png`); exact hues depend on terminal theme.
 The screenshots supplied by the user were inspected before this change.

+## Requested improvement and medium-severity menu defects

+The menu opens on all 15 package types with enabled counts, expands to 127 independent toggles, and supports category jumps, full details/help, presets and search.
+Cyan categories and green checkboxes supplement the text indicators.
+Narrow layouts retain counts, licensing/latest state and essential actions.

+Fixed search clearing/cancellation, cursor-visibility failures, editing below minimum terminal size, save-path exceptions, stale dirty flags, and hidden scope of category actions.
+Text prompts now support immediate Escape, replacement/editing, horizontal scrolling and Unicode cell widths.
+Relative save paths use the invocation directory.
+The minimal preset previously enabled all Kind.TOOL packages, including MediaInfo CLI without its required libraries;
+it now follows its documented build-tools-and-FFmpeg definition.
+Normalizing partial menu allowlists prevents omitted packages from being saved as enabled.

+Real curses tests at 80x24 and 40x10 toggle every package off/on independently, exercise categories, empty results, search clear/cancel, group scope, save failure, save/reload and Build.
+A 24x6 test rejects edits and exits safely.
+The existing external-keystroke test still verifies edited compiler/jobs reach the build launcher.
+Actual screen buffers were inspected at both normal sizes.
+The reviewers disagreed about narrow prompts: the old drawing call was inside its error handler, but cursor visibility changes were outside it; the fix covers both that verified failure and minimum-size input handling.